9 Inspiring Student-Led Formative Assessment Activities

 Students love this idea.
 In order to alleviate some anxiety about test taking, it’s helpful to give them a test preview.
 They can buddy-up with a partner to discuss all the answers for the test.
 Obviously, this isn’t graded, but it can help students learn from each other what holes they might have in their learning of a subject.

-This kind of student partnership is especially useful for math subjects, where one student might be more proficient than the other and can help them learn ideas faster.
+This kind of student-led formative assessment is especially useful for math subjects, where one student might be more proficient than the other.
+It can help them learn ideas faster.

 2. Student Discussion Leader